jido/Arcadam/README.md

 A custom element can be used anywhere.
 It always starts with a special character.
 Note that there is a limited choice of special characters so an inline custom control can be used instead when adding a customisation.

-A custom mark applies to the following paragraph or block.
+A custom marker applies to the following paragraph or block.
 It must be on its own line.
-A custom mark always starts with a special character.
+A custom marker always starts with a special character.

 ### Block Title